riboviz/workshop-2021-07-02/RiboVizHandsOnWalkthrough.md

 **Question: Does everyone see that?
 Does anyone have any problems?**

-This shows the Nextflow version and a unique name and identifier for this run of RiboViz. `samples_dir`, `organisms_dir`, `data_dir` can be ignored.
+This shows the Nextflow version and a unique auto-generated name and identifier for this run of RiboViz.
+Yours will differ from mine.
+As we'll see shortly, these unique names are useful when it comes to troubleshooting. `samples_dir`, `organisms_dir`, `data_dir` can be ignored.
 These are only used if using environment variables to specify the locations of input directories.

 The `No such sample file (NotHere)` error can be ignored since we deliberately include a missing sample file in the "vignette" configuration.